Tue Dec 14 2021

 source ~/.zshrc

-this will fix you permissions setup, now you will be able to install npm global packages without having to use the sudo command.
+This will fix you permissions setup, now you will be able to install npm global packages without using the sudo command.